-For a community to thrive, it must be healthy in every way.
-The natural environment must be preserved, its citizens must have work and education available to all, and they must have access to culture, sports, and the arts.
+A community cannot thrive unless it is healthy in every way.
+The natural environment must be preserved.
+Education, as a fundamental right, must be available to all.
+Citizens must have opportunities for employment and long-term prosperity.
+Support should be given to culture, sport, and the arts.
 If any of these elements fails, the entire structure is weakened.

-The ?!
-Careyes Foundation catalyzes programs related to education, sports, ecology, and the arts to improve the wellbeing of local communities along the south Pacific coast of Mexico.
+The Careyes Foundation catalyzes innovative programs in education, sports, ecology, and the arts to improve the well-being of local communities along the South Pacific coast of Mexico.

-All of our programs are provided free of charge to the local communities.
+All of our programs are provided free of charge to local community MEMBERS.

-- 1,200 children taught in weekly lessons in twelve villages
+- 900 children taught weekly lessons in ten villages

-- Five volunteer teachers, native English speakers with training in natural language methodology
+- Five bilingual volunteer teachers with training in natural language methodology

-- Specifically-developed Beyond Borders curriculum and student textbook series, with three books published so far
+- Specifically-developed Beyond Borders curriculum and student workbook series, with three books published so far

-- Strongest hurricane ever recorded devastated the region on October 23, 2015
+- Then the strongest hurricane ever recorded, Patricia devastated the region on October 23, 2015

-- Raised $194,000 to convert the elementary school of each village into steel-reinforced community shelters with emergency kits
+- Raised $194,000 to convert the elementary school of each village into storm-proof community shelters with emergency supplies

 - Immersive professional workshops on film and acting for emerging Mexican and Latin American actors and filmmakers